msysyamamoto/fluent-plugin-file-substitute-path/README.md

 This plugin generates from the value of the specified field the path of the file to be output.

+## Notice

+Fluentd v1.0 has [placeholders](https://docs.fluentd.org/v1.0/articles/buffer-section#placeholders).
+So this plugin will not support v1.0 or later.
+I recommend using placeholders instead of using this plugin.

 ## Installation

 Add this line to your application's Gemfile: